-Knowing how to rivet your rain gutter seems like a pretty simple thing.
-However, you must remember key elements in which you complete this task.
+Knowing how to rivet your rain gutters seems like a pretty simple thing.
+However, you must remember the key elements in which you complete this task.

 Below are tips to remember when learning how to rivet.
 Ignoring these simple things can turn your should-have-been-simple project into a long run of problems.